Mating in fungi

+Fungi are a diverse group of organisms that employ a huge variety of reproductive strategies, ranging from fully asexual to almost exclusively sexual species.
+Most species can reproduce both sexually and asexually, alternating between haploid and diploid forms.
+This contrasts with most multicellular eukaryotes, such as mammals, where the adults are usually diploid and produce haploid gametes which combine to form the next generation.
+In fungi, both haploid and diploid forms can reproduce – haploid individuals can undergo asexual reproduction while diploid forms can produce gametes that combine to give rise to the next generation.

 Mating in fungi is a complex process governed by mating types.
 Research on fungal mating has focused on several model species with different behaviour.
 Not all fungi reproduce sexually and many that do are isogamous; thus, for many members of the fungal kingdom, the terms "male" and "female" do not apply.
 Homothallic species are able to mate with themselves, while in heterothallic species only isolates of opposite mating types can mate.

 Mating between isogamous fungi may consist only of a transfer of a nucleus from one cell to another.
 Vegetative incompatibility within species often prevents a fungal isolate from mating with another isolate.
 Isolates of the same incompatibility group do not mate or mating does not lead to successful offspring.
 High variation has been reported including same-chemotype mating, sporophyte to gametophyte mating and biparental transfer of mitochondria.

 Mating in Zygomycota

 A zygomycete hypha grows towards a compatible mate and they both form a bridge, called a progametangia, by joining at the hyphal tips via plasmogamy.
 A pair of septa forms around the merged tips, enclosing nuclei from both isolates.
 A second pair of septa forms two adjacent cells, one on each side.
 These adjacent cells, called suspensors provide structural support.
-The central cell is destined to become a spore.
-The nuclei join in a process called karyogamy to form a zygote.
+The central cell, called the zygosporangium, is destined to become a spore.
+The zygosporangium is a unique structure to the Zygomycota and is easily recognizable in microscopy due to its characteristic dark color and spiky shape.
+The nuclei join in a process called karyogamy to form a zygote, which grows into a mature diploid zygomycete.
+A diploid zygomycete can then undergo meiosis to create spores, which disperse and germinate.
+The following generations of mycelium can undergo asexual or sexual reproduction.

+The phylum Zygomycota has since been split into two phyla believed to be monophyletic, Mucoromycota and Zoopagomycota (later raised to the subkingdom rank as Mucoromyceta and Zoopagomyceta).
+Nevertheless, the two subkingdoms still conform to the behavior described above: "sexual reproduction, if present, via zygospores by gametangial conjugation".

 Mating in Ascomycota

 As it approaches a mate, a haploid sac fungus develops one of two complementary organs, a "female" ascogonium or a "male" antheridium.
 These organs resemble gametangia except that they contain only nuclei.
 A bridge, the trichogyne forms, that provides a passage for nuclei to travel from the antheridium to the ascogonium.
-A dikaryote grows from the ascogonium, and karyogamy occurs in the fruiting body.
+A dikaryon grows from the ascogonium, and karyogamy occurs in the fruiting body.